noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 Many valuable functions and algorithms have been written in more established languages (C/C++), and converted to modern ones (like Rust).
 :::

-Fortunately for Noir developers, when needing a particular function a rust implementation can be readily compiled into Noir with some key changes.
+Fortunately for Noir developers, when needing a particular function a Rust implementation can be readily compiled into Noir with some key changes.
 While the compiler does a decent amount of optimizations, it won't be able to change code that has been optimized for clock-cycles into code optimized for arithmetic gates.

 A few things to do when converting Rust code to Noir:
 - `println!` is not a macro, use `println` function (same for `assert_eq`)